pmkees/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 cd libssh2-1.11.1
 mkdir build
 cd build/
 ../configure
 make
 sudo make install
 ```
-Perform additional step so that the newly created libcurl libraries get put into the appropriate place for 64-bit RaspberryPi OS
+Perform additional step to move the newly created library and overwrite the existing version in the place 64-bit RaspberryPi OS uses
 ```
-sudo cp /usr/local/lib/???? /usr/lib/aarch64-linux-gnu/
+sudo cp /usr/local/lib/libssh2.so.1.0.1 /usr/lib/aarch64-linux-gnu/
 sudo ldconfig
 ```

 ### 3.2 libcurl
-Starting with FreeFileSync v13.8, the minimum curl version (that provides the needed libcurl library) needed is 8.8
+The minimum curl version (that provides the needed libcurl library) needed is 8.8

 Acquire, build and install with the following steps:
 ```